pagadesantosh/all_about_front_end/web dev/web fundamentals/06_Performance & Scalability.md

 ## Is the component easily i18n-able?
 How can you change the design to cater for i18n?
 Does your component support RTL languages?

-## How do you send data from a web page to a server without a page refresh?